Chapter 25: The 'Negative' Stellar Parallax demystified

 Provided the 6-month time window chosen to observe star parallaxes spans from March to September (or vice versa), nearby stars located in the two opposed ‘equinoctial quadrants’ will exhibit no detectable parallax for the simple reason that Earth will be either approaching or receding from them.
 In the TYCHOS model, the ‘equinoctial quadrants’ will invariably be in front of and behind Earth’s direction of travel along the PVP orbit.
 This can be readily verified and understood by perusing the Tychosium 3D simulator.

-Figure 25.12 should clarify why the whole question of stellar parallax depends on the time window chosen to measure a given star’s lateral drift against the more distant stars and thus why the history of stellar parallax measurements has been haunted by confusion and polemic.
+Fig. 25.12 should clarify why the whole question of stellar parallax depends on the time window chosen to measure a given star’s lateral drift against the more distant stars and thus why the history of stellar parallax measurements has been haunted by confusion and polemic.
 To give a practical example, let us assume that two astronomers (Joe and Jim) want to measure the parallax of Sirius.
-Joe chooses period ‘A’ (March 21, 2000 at 00:00 > to Sept 21, 2000 at 00:00) and Jim chooses period ‘D’ (Sept 21, 2000 at 00:00 > to March 21, 2001 at 00:00).
-This is what each one would conclude:nd JIM choosing period "D" - here's what would they would (conflictingly) conclude:
+Joe chooses period ‘A’ (21 March 2000 at 00:00 > to 21 Sept 2000 at 00:00) and Jim chooses period ‘D’ (21 Sept 2000 at 00:00 > to 21 March 2001 at 00:00).
+This is what each one would conclude:

 Fig. 25.12 Stellar parallaxes will vary depending on the time window chosen for their determination